Unplanned Pregnancy & Epilepsy

 Medication Changes

-Despite the varied risk profiles of different ASMs (see Anti-seizure Medications and Pregnancy Suitability), medication switching should ideally be attempted well in advance of pregnancy, not once a patient is already pregnant, as this exposes the fetus to more than one medication and may increase the patient’s risk for seizures.
+Despite the varied risk profiles of different ASMs (see Anti-Seizure Medications and Pregnancy Suitability), medication switching should ideally be attempted well in advance of pregnancy, not once a patient is already pregnant, as this exposes the fetus to more than one medication and may increase the patient’s risk for seizures.
 However, you may need to consider early-pregnancy ASM changes for patients taking valproic acid.
+It may also sometimes be necessary to adjust typical medication management approaches in patients on multiple seizure medications.

 Strategies for Handling Valproic Acid